mittagessen/kraken/docs/ketos.rst

 * The segmenter is fairly robust when it comes to hyperparameter choice.
 * Start by finetuning from the default model for a fixed number of epochs (50 for reasonably sized datasets) with a cosine schedule.
-* Segmentation models' performance are difficult to evaluate.
+* Segmentation models' performance is difficult to evaluate.
 Pixel accuracy doesn't mean much because there are many more pixels that aren't part of a line or region than just background.
 Frequency-weighted IoU is good for overall performance, while mean IoU overrepresents rare classes.
 The best way to evaluate segmentation models is to look at the output on unlabelled data.
 * If you don't have rare classes you can use a fairly small validation set to make sure everything is converging and just visually validate on unlabelled data.

 Training data formats